 It’s safe to say that one of the first things I learned how to cook after getting married was biscuits and gravy.

-My husband requests them every single weekend and I don’t think he’d ever get tired of biscuits and gravy.
+My husband requests them every single weekend and I don’t think he’ll ever get tired of sausage gravy poured over a soft, fluffy biscuit.

 On days when I’m feeling ambitious, I like to use my homemade biscuits to serve up his favorite.
 Hard to go wrong with the combo of flaky biscuits and creamy sausage gravy, right?